nokka/d2-chatbot/README.md

 # D2-Chatbot
 D2 Chatbot provides a global chat for any Diablo 2 server running on PvpGN and provides in game community chat channels.
+Writing messages in game to players is done by using [nokka/d2client](https://github.com/nokka/d2client).

 ---